-- 90 lecturing hours (2 hours per week econometrics, 4 hours per week microeconomics)

-- Voluntary tutorials/exercises

-- PC based econometrics (Franke): 30 hours

-- Tutorial for microeconomics (Uli Kleinwechter): 30 hours

-- Remaining time for self study: 120 hours, which is 8 hours per week

-- Most of you will need this...

-- Written exam at the end of the semester

-Microeconomics and Econometrics, HU WS 2006/07, Introduction, C. Franke/H. Grethe
+- 90 lecturing hours (2 hours per week econometrics, 4 hours per week microeconomics) - Voluntary tutorials/exercises PC based econometrics (Franke): 30 hours - □ Tutorial for microeconomics (Uli Kleinwechter): 30 hours - Remaining time for self study: 120 hours = 8 hours per week - Most of you will need this: this is a work intensive module - Written exam at the end of the semester, one option to repeat at the begin of SS 2008 - Oral exams only possible after two non-pass written exams Microeconomics and Econometrics, HU WS 2007/08, Introduction, C. Franke/H. Grethe